Retrieval- and Argumentation-Enhanced Multi-Agent LLMs for Judgmental Forecasting (Extended Version with Supplementary Material): Experimental Set-up

 \subsection{External Sources}

-To support RAG, we retrieve relevant evidence from two news article sites. \paragraph{NYTimes} We collected all NYTimes article abstracts published between January 2023 and December 2024 using the NYTimes API.
+To support RAG, we retrieve evidence from two news article sites. \paragraph{NYTimes} We collected all NYTimes article abstracts published between January 2023 and December 2024 using the NYTimes API.

-\paragraph{Guardian} For each forecasting argument, we generated five targeted search queries using GPT‑4o‑mini (see Appendix~\ref{app:query_generation} for details).
-These queries were submitted to the Guardian API to retrieve article abstracts.
+\paragraph{Guardian} For each forecasting argument, we used GPT‑4o‑mini to generate five targeted search queries \ifthenelse{\boolean{arxivversion}}{(see Appendix~\ref{app:query_generation} for details)}{(see \cite{arxivversion} for details)}.
+To get article abstracts these queries were submitted to the Guardian API.

 \paragraph{Retrieval Pipeline} For both sources, to optimise evidence retrieval, we embedded each abstract using the Jina-V3 embedding model \cite{Sturua2025JinaV3}.
 The resulting embeddings were stored in a vector database, ChromaDB, to support real-time retrieval.
 We then retrieved the top five relevant articles for each claim, restricted to abstracts dated before the closing date of the claim.